 - it contains manganese which increases toughness and hardenability in steel,

 - it contains Molybdenum which increase hardness in tool steels and forms hard, double carbide, bonds with the Chromium which helps improve the abrasion and corrosion resistance of the steel; and last,

 - it contains Vanadium which helps to produce a fine grain during heat treat and improve wear resistance.
 Also, it refines the gain structure of the steel for both good toughness and the ability to sharpen the blade to a very keen edge.

 In fact, many people report that they are able to get knives using steels that contain vanadium sharper than they can non-vanadium steels such as ATS-34.
 In addition, the molded nylon handle slabs attached to the full tang are both very tough and very ergonomic since they are spherically designed to fill your hand and thus distribute the pressure of carving and cutting evenly.
 Last, nylon is the perfect choice of sheath material for a dedicated wilderness survival knife since the individual fibers will not absorb moisture and thus, they are rot-proof.
 Nylon is also very abrasion-resistant, so it is impervious to nearly anything that it might encounter in an outdoor survival situation.

 Consequently, as dedicated survival knives go, The Buck Reaper Knife like many others is both excellently designed and excellently made which is an unusual statement for me to make about a survival knife.
-Plus, with a retail price of only $90.00, it is within reach of most dedicated outdoorsmen’s budgets.
+Plus, because it’s reasonably within budget, it is within reach of most dedicated outdoorsmen’s pocketbooks.

 For all that, the Reaper is one knife that I would actually recommend for those of you who have need of a dedicated wilderness survival knife but don’t spend enough time in the outdoors to warrant the expense of a truly professional quality survival knife.